EddieHubCommunity/good-first-issue-finder/README.md

    We highly recommend installing the current LTS version of node.

 6. Create a `.env` file in the root of the project.
-Then add your GitHub Oauth values (see example in `.env.example` file)
+Then add your GitHub Oauth values (see example in `.env.example` file).

 > **Note:** You need to set up an Oauth App(not GitHub App) in Github to get the required values.
 See the documentation [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
 > The Callback Url needs to point to the endpoint of the baseURL the app should run on: `http://localhost:5173/api/authentication/callback`.